IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

 Before you begin, create or copy and existing HipChat token:

-1. Go to you HipChat Account page for your team: https://_project_name_.hipchat.com/account/api
+1. Go to the HipChat Account page for your team: https://_project_name_.hipchat.com/account/api
-2. Create a new token, or use an existing one.
+2. Create a token or use an existing one.

 To create HipChat notifications: